-Good governance requires performance of the board to be evaluated at least once a year
+Good governance requires boards to have effective processes and to evaluate their performance and appraise directors at least once a year

 - Audits of board processes against external benchmarks

 - Audits of director skills against external benchmarks

 - Psychometric profiling and 360° feedback to discover strengths and development needs of individual directors and managers

 - Facilitation of corporate retreats for both strategy and budget planning

 - Executive coaching and appraisals of executive and non-executive directors to improve individual and group performance